Hannah Geffert

-Hannah Geffert is an American politician serving as a member of the West Virginia Senate from the 16th district.
+Hannah Geffert is an American politician who served as a member of the West Virginia Senate from the 16th district.
 She was appointed in September 2021, succeeding incumbent Democrat John Unger, who retired to become a Berkeley County magistrate.
 Geffert originally announced she would serve for the remainder of the unexpired term and would not seek reelection for a full term in the 2022 election.
 However, on March 2, 2022 she reported that she changed her mind and would run for re-election.
 She cited learning that the position would go unopposed and unfinished business in Charleston as reasons for her decision.

 Geffert lives in Martinsburg, West Virginia.
 Geffert is a retired political science professor who taught at Shepherd University.